Imaginary Geometry I: Interacting SLEs: The Schramm-Loewner evolution

-In a sense, all three conditions would follow from the integral form of \eqref{eqn::sle_kappa_rho_sde}, but it will be convenient to treat them separately.
+The three conditions are equivalent to the integral form of~\eqref{eqn::sle_kappa_rho_sde} (as explained just below), but it will be convenient to treat them separately.
 The definition stated above is motivated by but does not make any reference to Loewner evolution.

-Once we are given the first two conditions, Condition~\ref{lbl::nolocalpushes} rules out extraneous ``local time pushes'' that might be made to {\em both} $W_t$ and $V_t^{i,q}$ processes on the set of collision times.
+Once we are given the first two conditions, Condition~\ref{lbl::nolocalpushes} rules out extraneous ``local time pushes'' that might be made to {\em both} $W$ and $V^{i,q}$ on the set of collision times.
 Condition~\ref{lbl::nolocalpushes} actually implies Condition~\ref{lbl::instantaneousreflection} (since instantaneous reflection is required in order for the integral in Condition~\ref{lbl::nolocalpushes} to be defined).
-We will use the term $\SLE_\kappa(\ul{\rho})$ to describe the Loewner evolution $g_t$ driven by $W_t$, or the trace of this flow line (which we will eventually prove to be a continuous path almost surely).
+We will use the term $\SLE_\kappa(\ul{\rho})$ to describe the Loewner evolution $(g_t)$ driven by $W$ or the corresponding trace (which we will eventually prove to be a continuous path almost surely).

-We allow for the possibility that some of the $V_t^{i,L}$ may be equal to one another when $t=0$ or that they may merge into each other at some $t>0$ (and similarly for the $V_t^{i,R}$).
+We allow for the possibility that some of the $V^{i,L}$ may be equal to one another when $t=0$ or that they may merge into each other at some $t>0$ (and similarly for the $V^{i,R}$).
 We define the {\bf continuation threshold} to be the infimum of the $t$ values for which either

 We will only construct $\SLE_\kappa(\ul{\rho})$ for $t$ below the continuation threshold.